-There are many varying reasons why a person could have feelings of guilt.
-And these feelings could be due to an event, situation or person.
+There are many reasons why you might have feelings of guilt.
+It could be because of an event, situation, or person.

-A person may also feel guilty about something they did that they consider to be morally wrong.
-For example, you did something illegal and you start to feel guilty about it.
+It’s also common to feel guilty about something you did that you consider to be morally wrong.
 This type of guilt is usually accompanied by shame.
-So instead of you coming clean about what you did, you try to conceal it because of the shame aspect of it.
+Instead of acknowledging and apologizing for what you did, you may try to conceal it because of shame.
 Some people would rather live with a constant feeling of guilt than admit their mistakes.
-This is because of the shame and humiliation the truth may cause them.
+This may be because the truth causes shame.

-Some people might feel guilty about a behavior or a particular thing they do.
-But in such a case, the person can stop doing it.
+Some people feel guilty about a behavior or habit.
 Other people feel guilty about their flaws.
-Others may feel guilty for not doing something or anything when the situation called for it.
-For example, not standing up for a friend or defending a friend when they needed you to.
+Others may feel guilty for not doing something when they feel like they should have, for example, not defending a friend when they needed you to.

 - Focusing on past actions or deeds

-Studies show that negative emotions and thoughts can elevate the stress hormones, adrenaline and cortisol.
-These hormones help trigger your body to respond when you encounter a threat or a stressful event.
+Studies show that negative emotions and thoughts can elevate the stress hormones adrenaline and cortisol.
+These hormones help trigger your body to respond when you encounter a threat or stressful event.
 The problem is when high levels of these hormones last too long, you start to become restless and irritable.
-You may also start to experience high blood pressure, rapid heart rate, stress ulcer in your stomach and even inflammation all over your body.
+You may also start to experience high blood pressure, rapid heart rate, a stress ulcer in your stomach, and inflammation.

 - Accept what has happened.